 Short novels are movie length narratives that may well be the perfect length for science fiction stories.
 This collection presents the best-of-the-best science fiction novellas published in 2016 by current and emerging masters of this vibrant form of storytelling, edited by Allan Kaster.

-- In “Wyatt Earp 2.0,” by Wil McCarthy, a rough and tumble Martian mining town reconstructs Wyatt Earp to restore order.
+- “Wyatt Earp 2.0” by Wil McCarthy — A rough and tumble Martian mining town reconstructs Wyatt Earp to help restore order.

-- In “The Charge and the Storm,” by An Owomoyela, an uneasy co-existence between human refugees from a crashed spaceship and the aliens who saved them is threatened by human dissidents.
+- “The Charge and the Storm” by An Owomoyela — An uneasy co-existence between human refugees from a crashed spaceship and the aliens who saved them is threatened by human dissidents.

-- In “Lazy Dog Out,” by Suzanne Palmer, a spaceship pilot becomes embroiled in a sinister conspiracy that threatens a space station’s way of life and everything she holds dear.
+- “Lazy Dog Out” by Suzanne Palmer — A spaceship pilot becomes embroiled in a sinister conspiracy that threatens a space station’s way of life and everything she holds dear.

-- In “The Iron Tactician,” by Alastair Reynolds, Merlin hunts the galaxy for a superweapon powerful enough to destroy the berserker-like robots called Huskers.
+- “The Iron Tactician,” by Alastair Reynolds — Merlin hunts the galaxy for a superweapon powerful enough to destroy the berserker-like robots called Huskers.

-- “Einstein’s Shadow,” by Allen M. Steele, is an alternate history in which an American detective becomes Albert Einstein’s bodyguard as the physicist flees the Nazis onboard an airplane the size of an ocean liner.
+- “Einstein’s Shadow” by Allen M. Steele — An alternate history in which an American detective becomes Albert Einstein’s bodyguard as the physicist flees the Nazis onboard an airplane the size of an ocean liner.

-- In “The Vanishing Kind,” by Lavie Tidhar, set in post-World War II London where Nazi Germany won the war, a lovesick, former German soldier searches for an old flame hoping to rekindle a romance in this cold, stark world.
+- “The Vanishing Kind” by Lavie Tidhar — Set in post-World War II London where Nazi Germany won the war, a lovesick, former German soldier searches for an old flame hoping to rekindle a romance in this cold, stark world.

-- Finally, in “The Metal Demimonde,” by Nick Wolven, amidst a world dominated by automation, a carney passionate about her carnival ride has a fling with a jobless boy who rages against those machines.
+- “The Metal Demimonde” by Nick Wolven — Amidst a world dominated by automation, a carney passionate about her carnival ride has a fling with a jobless boy who rages against those machines.